 - Location: 10A Naval Air Rd, Port Hueneme, CA 93041

 The easiest way to access the park is from Pacific Coast Highway.
 After you leave the shade of the Santa Monica Mountains, you will see the Point Mugu Naval Base on your left.
 The missile park is off Wood Road.
-You will turn left and will drive over the freeway and see the park.
+You will turn left and will drive over the freeway to see the park.
 There is a small parking lot for 5 – 10 cars.

 The Missile Park